bestquark/mentpy/docs/tutorials/intro-to-mbqml-parallel.rst

    This tutorial is under construction

-In measurement-based quantum machine learning, we first need to define a model.
-The model will be a MBQC circuit with parametrized measurement angles.
-Let's define a model using the MuTA ansatz with two input qubits:
+In this tutorial, we will see how to parallelize the MB-QML protocols in :mod:`mentpy`.
+Similar to the previous tutorial, we first need a MB-QML model to work with.

 .. ipython:: python